 The Senior Credit Facility limits the ability of Alaris to pay distributions in certain circumstances.
-Accordingly, our ability to pay distributions depends upon, among other things, our level of indebtedness at the time of the proposed distribution and whether we are in compliance with such agreements.
-Our ability to pay distributions also depends upon, among other things, the financial performance of our Partners.
+Accordingly, our ability to pay distributions depends on, among other things, our level of indebtedness at the time of the proposed distribution and whether we are in compliance with such agreements.
+Our ability to pay distributions also depends on, among other things, the financial performance of our Partners.
 There is no certainty that we will declare and pay any distributions at any time.

-Our Board's distribution policy is to review distributions on a quarterly basis and to declare and pay distributions on the issued and outstanding Trust Units on a quarterly basis, provided specific financial and other conditions have been met by Alaris.
+Our Board's distribution policy is to review distributions quarterly and to declare and pay distributions on the issued and outstanding Trust Units quarterly, provided specific financial and other conditions have been met by Alaris.
 See "General Development of the Business - Three Year History" for further details on the Trust's (and its predecessor AEPI's) changes to its distribution/dividend policy.